varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 security.

-Varnish provides four levels of authority, roughly related to how and where the command comes into Varnish:
+Varnish provides four levels of authority, roughly related to how and where control comes into Varnish:

-  * the command line arguments,
+  * The command line arguments,

-  * the CLI interface,
+  * The CLI interface,

   * VCL programs, and